Does any of this feel familiar?

 If you can’t afford that yet, eat the frog, and do the hardest task first.
 The rest of your day will go better if you get the thing you’re dreading out of the way.

-I finally started meditating every day due to one simple tweak in my morning routine.
-I leave my iPad by my meditation cushion at night, and I don’t allow myself to use it for anything else in the morning until I’ve used the meditation app.
+I finally started meditating every morning due to one simple tweak in my routine.
+I leave my iPad by my meditation cushion at night, and I don’t allow myself to use it for anything else until I’ve used the meditation app.

 Set rules to help you do whatever it is you want to be doing.
 Restrict your choices.
 Stack the new behaviour you want in with activities that are already ingrained habits, and soon you’ll be doing it on auto-pilot.